 The use of social media also introduces risks to the University, such as compliance with regulatory requirements, reputational damage, information leakage, malware attacks, copyright infringement and privacy breaches.
 Therefore, although it is vital as a communication and information sharing platform, we need to be cognizant of the benefits and challenges of social media.

 Before creating a new account, please secure the approval of your manager and that you read the school’s guidelines.
-All official university social media sites must be approved by the Office of Marketing and Communications and added to the University’s social media directory.
+All official university social media sites must be approved by Strategic Communications and added to the University’s social media directory.
 In addition, all such sites must conform to the Office of Marketing and Communications’ CSULB editorial and brand style guidelines.
 This will allow the University to maintain a collective consistency with its official website and social media sites.

-By creating your own presence, you should be prepared to maintain it and keep it updated, as you would with a department web page.
+By creating your own presence, you should be prepared to maintain and update it, as you would with a department web page.
 CSULB presences in social media are considered to be an extension of the official website, and most guidelines that apply to the website will also apply to your social media accounts.

 Before deciding if your group, college, office or administrative department needs a separate social media platform, consider using CSULB's primary social media presence.

 If you have information you would like posted through CSULB's social media, please contact us to request coverage.
-This includes posting messages about an upcoming event in Facebook or to Twitter or Instagram.
+This includes posting messages about an upcoming event on Facebook, Twitter, YouTube or Instagram.

 Accounts created to promote any university campaign, club, organization, program, college, department or office are property of the university and must be passed over to the university in the event of separation.